 Oligoastrocytomas are WHO Grade II and anaplastic oligoastrocytomas are WHO Grade III.

 Malignancy histologic features such as high cellularity, pleomorphism, nuclear atypia, and increased mitotic activity are usually found in the anaplastic oligoastrocytomas.
-Necrosis and microvascular proliferation may also be present but are not required for the diagnosis 1.
+Necrosis and microvascular proliferation may also be present but are not required for diagnosis 1.

 - T1: usually hypointense